rigred/rigred.github.io/docs/_posts/2025-07-10-deconstructing-kunpeng-916.md

 - ARM
 - Reverse Engineering
 tags: [hisilicon, kunpeng, arm, cpu, architecture, cache, numa, nuca]
 excerpt: Some of the best stories in hardware start not in a corporate lab, but in a corner of the internet where enthusiasts gather.
-This is the story of how a rare ARM server CPU was deconstructed, starting with a single message on Discord.
+This is the story of how a Huawei/HiSilicon ARM server CPU was deconstructed, starting with a single message on Discord.
 ---

 Some of the best stories in hardware start not in a corporate lab, but in a corner of the internet where enthusiasts gather.
 This is one of those stories.
 It’s about a piece of silicon that’s both pivotal and poorly documented: the HiSilicon 1616, also known as the Kunpeng 916.
 And it begins, as these things often do, with a simple message on Discord.